skip to content

 Therefore says the Gita: Work constantly; work, but be not attached; be not caught.

-BE not attached to the outcome of the blog post, or the number of incoming people on the website, the number of people who benifit out of the form, be not attached.
+Be not attached to the outcome of the blog post, or the traffic on the website, the number of people who benefit out of the form, be not attached.
+But put all your hard + smart work into making it grow. - deeps

 Reserve unto yourself the power of detaching yourself from everything, however beloved, however much the soul might yearn for it.